Fire and rescue services

 If you're involved in custody or other family disputes, speak to a lawyer before you leave Australia.
 Ask for advice on how religious law may affect your family circumstances.

 Lebanon has not signed the Hague Convention on the Civil Aspects of International Child Abduction.
-There is no quick method to return a child abducted by a parent to Lebanon back to Australia.
+There may be significant delays in returning a child abducted by a parent to Lebanon back to Australia.

 Authorities have stopped Australians and Australian-Lebanese dual nationals, including mothers with children, from leaving Lebanon.
-Relatives have legally placed border alerts ('stop orders') where there are pending family court charges.
-Stop orders are not difficult to arrange.
+Relatives have legally placed border alerts ('stop orders') where there are pending family court matters.
+Overturning stop orders can be a time consuming and complicated process.

 The Australian Government can't prevent or overturn a stop order on an Australian citizen.